benkiel/program-design/syllabus.md

 * **Practicing healthy personal hygiene**, including frequent handwashing with soap and warm water for at least 20 seconds and/or using hand sanitizer with at least 60% alcohol.
 * **Complying with cleaning and sanitation protocols**.
 Students may be responsible for wiping down common surfaces after use, particularly those that might be shared with others (e.g. classroom desks).
 Instructions for Sam Fox students [can be found here](https://insidesamfox.wustl.edu/covid-19/public-health-safety-protocols/).

 We take your health and the health of our community seriously.
-Any Danforth Campus student who is **currently diagnosed with COVID-19, is experiencing symptoms consistent with COVID-19, or has had direct contact with a person with a confirmed or suspected COVID-19 diagnosis must ==remain home and isolate yourself from others==.** Students who have symptoms and/or do not pass the screening protocol described above must call the Habif Health and Wellness Center at 314-935-6666 for additional instructions.
+Any Danforth Campus student who is **currently diagnosed with COVID-19, is experiencing symptoms consistent with COVID-19, or has had direct contact with a person with a confirmed or suspected COVID-19 diagnosis must remain home and isolate yourself from others.** Students who have symptoms and/or do not pass the screening protocol described above must call the Habif Health and Wellness Center at 314-935-6666 for additional instructions.

 ### Health and Safety, non-COVID
 Because of the variety of equipment in the Kranzberg Illustrated Book Studio, you must wear close-toed shoes in the studio.
 Likewise, any loose clothing should be tied tight when using the equipment.
 You are not to use any piece of equipment unless supervised.
 Please refer to the Bixby Hall Print Shop & Book Studio Updated Studio Rules & Shop Policies document for further information on the use of the Book Studio (you can find this on Canvas).